mopedjs/moped/packages/rule-css/README.md

 This can be `'development'`, `'production'` or `'test'`.
 If you don't provide it, it will default to the value of NODE_ENV.
 If neither are specified, an exception will be thrown.
 It will also throw an exception if any value other than `'development'`, `'production'` and `'test'` is used.

+#### Options.platform

+This can be `'server'` or `'client'`.
+If you don't provide it, it will default to `'client'`.
+Set this to `'server'` to build a server side version of your app that just excludes the css files.
+If you are using `:local(.classNames)`, these should still work, providing your webpack config is otherwise the same between client and server.

 #### Options.cssFileName

 This is the name of the generated css file, relative to the build folder.
 It defaults to `'static/css/[name].[contenthash:8].css'`.
 The `[name]` and `[contenthash:8]` tokens will be replaced with appropriate values.